 Approval Rates: The Counter-Intuitive Numbers

-Most people assume online lenders approve more applications than banks.
-The actual data from the Fed's 2026 survey tells a more complicated story.
+Most people assume online lenders approve more applications.
+The actual Fed 2026 data tells a different story.

-Small banks approved 57% of business credit applicants.
+Small banks approved 57% of applicants.
 Online lenders approved 38%.
 Large banks approved just 19%.
 Credit unions landed at 49%.

-Online lenders are not the easy approval they're sometimes portrayed as.
-They receive a disproportionate share of applications from businesses that banks have already declined, which pulls their approval rate down.
-Their criteria are genuinely looser on credit score and time in business.
-But they compensate for that risk through higher rates, shorter draw periods and more aggressive fee structures.
+Online lenders aren't the "easy approval" they're sometimes portrayed as.
+They receive disproportionate applications from bank-declined businesses, which lowers their approval rate.
+Their credit and time-in-business criteria are genuinely looser.
+But they offset that risk with higher rates and shorter draw periods.

-Large banks tightened standards significantly through late 2025 and into 2026.
+Large banks tightened standards significantly through 2025 and into 2026.
 Credit standards net tightened 8.9% at large banks in Q4 2025.
-If you're applying to a Chase or Bank of America for a business LOC without a 750+ personal credit score and $500K+ in annual revenue, you're likely applying to be declined.
-That's not pessimism.
-That's an accurate read of where large-bank credit standards sit right now.
+If you're applying to Chase or Bank of America without excellent credit and revenue, expect rejection.

 Rate Comparison: The Gap Is Larger Than the Marketing Suggests

 Bank revolving lines of credit for qualified borrowers run 8% to 15% APR.
 Online lenders charge 15% to 35%+ APR.
-Some products marketed as business lines of credit carry factor rates that translate to 50% to 100% effective APR when you account for fees, draw minimums and repayment schedules.
+Some fintech products with factor rates translate to 50% to 100% effective APR.

 The $100,000 balance comparison is instructive.